 Three notable exceptions to this rule exist.
-The first is in Washington and Texas, which do not have taxes on wage income but do apply their gross receipts taxes to limited liability corporations (LLCs) and S corporations.
-Because these entities are generally taxed through the individual code, these two states do not score perfectly in the individual income tax component.
-The second exception is found in Nevada, where a payroll tax (for purposes other than unemployment insurance) is also included in the individual income tax component(Nevada likewise imposes a gross receipts tax, called the Commerce Tax.")
-The final exception is in zero sales tax states-Alaska, Montana, New Hampshire, Oregon, and Washington-which do not have general sales taxes but still do not score a perfect 10 in that component section because of excise taxes on gasoline, beer, spirits, and cigarettes, which are included in that section.
+The first is in Washington, Tennessee, and Texas, which do not have taxes on wage income but do apply their gross receipts taxes to S corporations.
+(Washington and Texas also apply these to limited liability corporations.)
+Because these entities are generally taxed through the individual code, these three states do not score perfectly in the individual income tax component.
+The second exception is found in Nevada, where a payroll tax (for purposes other than unemployment insurance) is also included in the individual income tax component.
+The final exception is in zero sales tax states-Alaska, Montana, New Hampshire, Oregon, and Delaware-which do not have general sales taxes but still do not score a perfect 10 in that component section because of excise taxes on gasoline, beer, spirits, and cigarettes, which are included in that section.
 Alaska, moreover, forgoes a state sales tax, but does permit local option sales taxes.

 Normalizing Final Scores.
 Another problem with using a relative scale within the components is that the average scores across the five components vary.
 This alters the value of not having a given tax across major indices.
-For example, the unadjusted average score of the corporate income tax component is 6.92 while the average score of the sales tax component is 5.35.
+For example, the unadjusted average score of the corporate income tax component is 6.70 while the average score of the sales tax component is 5.40.